immcantation/shazam/docs/topics/MutabilityModel-class.md

 `.Data`
-:   a numeric vector containing 5-mer mutability estimates
+:   numeric vector containing 5-mer mutability estimates

+`source`
+:   character vector annotating whether the mutability was inferred or directly measured.

 `numMutS`
 :   a number indicating the number of silent mutations used for